Skip to main content

 Patients & Visitors

-Welcome to The Barbara Bush Children's Hospital.
-Whether you are a patient or a visitor, we want your experience to be as pleasant as possible.
-The information below should answer many of your questions.
-And once you arrive, our customer service representatives are here to help in person.
-We look forward to providing you and your loved ones with a supportive and healing health care experience.
+Whether you are coming to Maine Medical Center as a patient or a visitor, we want your experience to be as pleasant and stress free as possible.
+Our website should answer many of your questions and once you arrive, our customer service representatives are here to help.
+We look forward to providing you with a supportive and healing environment.

-• Minors under the age of 18 are permitted at this time; youths older than 2 must be masked.
+• Minors under the age of 18 are permitted at this time.

 • No group visits are allowed at this time.

-Labor and Delivery: Two visitors during labor and delivery, will be allowed as the patient condition allows.
+Labor and Delivery: Four visitors during labor and delivery, will be allowed as the patient condition allows.

-Mother/Baby: Two visitors allowed in the room at any given time; no limit on number of visitors per day.
-(A minor under the age of 18 will be allowed in the patient room with an adult visitor; masking required for youths older than 2).
+Mother/Baby: Four visitors allowed in the room at any given time; no limit on number of visitors per day.
+(A minor under the age of 18 will be allowed in the patient room with an adult visitor.)

 Prenatal Center: Two visitors allowed in the room at any given time; no limit on number of visitors per day.
-(A minor under the age of 18 will be allowed in the patient room with an adult visitor; masking required for youths older than 2).
+(A minor under the age of 18 will be allowed in the patient room with an adult visitor.)

 Pediatric Inpatient Unit: Two visitors allowed in the room at any given time; no limit on number of visitors per day.
-(A minor under the age of 18 will be allowed in the patient room with an adult visitor; masking required for youths older than 2).
+(A minor under the age of 18 will be allowed in the patient room with an adult visitor.)

 Pediatric Intensive Care Unit: Two visitors allowed in the room at any given time; no limit on number of visitors per day.
-(A minor under the age of 18 will be allowed in the patient room with an adult visitor; masking required for youths older than 2).
+(A minor under the age of 18 will be allowed in the patient room with an adult visitor.)

 For parents whose child is hospitalized, we offer an array of thoughtful services, amenities and resources.
 A parents’ lounge, located off the central atrium, offers: